afunnydev/tinysociety/content/articles/2018-07-31-how-to-choose-the-right-tiny-house-appliances.md

   appliance wattage and alternative energy compatibility into account.
 slug: how-to-choose-tiny-house-appliances
 author: michelleg
-image: /img/tiny-house-appliances.png
+image: /img/tiny-house-appliances.jpg
 overlay: true
 date: '2018-07-31'
 notloaded:
-  need: 'true'
+  need: true
 listing:
   title: How to Choose the Right Tiny House Appliances
   description: >-
     There are plenty of options to be had when choosing Tiny House appliances.
     The primary considerations to apply to the array of choices are budget, energy source, and available space.
-  image: /img/tiny-house-appliances.png
+  image: /img/tiny-house-appliances-square.jpg
 likes: '26'
 categories:
   - Tiny houses